arantir123/MCGLPPI/README.md

 ## Quick start ##

-__We have provided our pre-processed CG source data pickle file (in downstream_files/PDBBIND), pre-trained CG graph encoder (in pretrained_cgmodels), and corresponding running script demos (based on the PDBbind) for a quick start.__
+__We have provided our pre-processed CG source data pickle file (in https://drive.google.com/file/d/1NpgCtAmIcyiUjjbcfq7uSfGymjQMR-IK/view?usp=sharing), pre-trained CG graph encoder (in pretrained_cgmodels), and corresponding running script demos for a quick start.__

 __The complete MCGLPPI++ framework will be released upon acceptance.__